Accreditation in Geology & Geological Engineering

 Program Educational Objectives

-- Practice geological engineering related to geotechnical, geoenvironmental, geospatial information science, or earth resources.
+- Practice geological engineering related to geotechnical, geoenvironmental, geospatial information science, or earth resources, collaborating effectively with peers and communicating results clearly to diverse stakeholders.

 - Pursue additional education, research and development, or other means of advancing their knowledge and mastery of subjects related to the discipline.

-- Conduct themselves in a responsible, professional and ethical manner.
+- Conduct themselves in a responsible, professional, and ethical manner within multidisciplinary teams and demonstrate strong communication skills.

 Student outcomes